Skip to main content

 Troubleshooting

 Tokens expire every 24h.
-Re-run ccs cursor auth to refresh credentials from your local Cursor installation.
+Re-run ccs legacy cursor auth to refresh credentials from your local Cursor installation.

 Auto-detect is not available on Windows.
 Use manual import: